Ebosterix/Project-3_Integrate-a-mobile-website-with-animations-in-CSS/README.md

-# oc-project-3: This project is crafted in a way that a client requests tat you build them a website to cater for their customers in the food service industry.
+# oc-project-3: In this project, a client requests that you build them a website to cater for their customers in the food service industry.
 The Cahlleng is thus as follows;

 We would like to open our services in the French capital.